demisto/content-docs/docs/partners/adopt.md

 <br/>

-  <strong>Github Instructions</strong>: If you prefer to create the pull request directly from Github, please follow the below step by step instructions.
-For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9mInBTuC6AE">Github video overview</a>.
+  <strong>GitHub Instructions</strong>: If you prefer to create the pull request directly from GitHub, please follow the below step by step instructions.
+For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9mInBTuC6AE">GitHub video overview</a>.
 <details>
-<summary>Click here to see the Github instructions</summary>
+<summary>Click here to see the GitHub instructions</summary>

 1. Make sure you have a GitHub account and you are logged in
 2. Go to the Packs folder and find your company’s pack